sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 Next, we create all objects that declare runtime parameter.
-Namely, the @ref sapphirepp::VFP::VFPParameters "VFPParameters", @ref Sapphire::Utils::OutputParameters "OutputParameters" and @ref Sapphire::PhysicalParameters "PhysicalParameters" class.
+Namely, the @ref sapphirepp::VFP::VFPParameters "VFPParameters", @ref sapphirepp::Utils::OutputParameters "OutputParameters" and @ref sapphirepp::PhysicalParameters "PhysicalParameters" class.
 We will use the
 @dealref{ParameterHandler} handle the parameter file.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Run time parameters